Show questions & answers for:

 - 21. My new LED light bulbs are affecting DAB reception

-An article in the November 2013 issue of Which magazine highlighted this issue and said that under the Electromagnetic Compatibility Regulations 2006, light bulbs which interfere with digital radios should not be sold.
+An article in Which? magazine highlighted this issue and said that under the Electromagnetic Compatibility Regulations 2006, light bulbs which interfere with digital radios should not be sold.
 If new bulbs interfere with the digital reception on your radio, you should be entitled to money back or a replacement, depending on when you bought it.

 - 22. I saw sparks when connecting the power supply to my R1!
 Is this normal?